MUCodeAcademy/ReEntryCode-C1/Week 7/Day 1/Day 3/Calculator/Calculator.md

 - When a user clicks an action button, check for the following:
   - If they didn't press '=', add the current symbol to the display and allow the user to input the next number.
   - If '=' is pressed, perform the calculation and display the result.
+    - Tip: try using the eval() function
   - If 'C' is pressed, clear the display.
 - BONUS - Add functionality to use their keyboard for the calculator if they don't want to click buttons.

 There's an example of what it might look like on calculator.png

 ![Calculator](calculator.png)

+# Bugs

+- If the buttons are disabled and they remove digits, we need to make the buttons enabled again until they get to the limit
+- If you type in multiple symbols (like a bunch of + signs) it runs into an error